 Renewals are at the discretion of the lending library, and therefore are not always possible

 It is the responsibility of the borrower to be aware of the due date for material and to return material on time and on date regardless of any reminders.

 Failure to return interlibrary loans on time may result in substantial fines being charged to the Library or, in extreme cases, partner institutions suspending the facility to our Library.

-Return your items to the Book Bin located at both Libraries.
+Return your items to the Return Facility located at both Libraries.